Portalverse Client App

 Through testing this user flow, it materialised that users, as well as the business, would benefit from decentralised concepts being removed from client user experience, and these insights informed the design for the second (i.e Web 2) iteration.

-Reacting to feedback from our cohort, we removed the core web3 elements from our client experience and added commonly requested features.
+Reacting to feedback, we removed core Web3 elements and added commonly requested features:

 Conventional Authentication